ds5110/git-intro/README.md

 * [conda.md](conda.md): cheat sheet & intro to package management (cross-platform, polyglot, open-source)
 * [git.md](git.md): intro and extensive references for learning and using git on the command line
 * [github-classroom.md](github-classroom.md): github-classroom workflow for instructors & TAs
+* Additional resources from an awesome TA: [Useful for DS 5110](https://github.com/charVANder/Useful-for-DS5110)

 ## Reproducibility